 Sign up for our monthly e-news and always hear about our events first!
 Looking for public meetings where you can make your voice heard?
 Check out our recurring meetings page.

-Teacher Professional Development: Coho Conundrum Part 3 (8 STEM clock hours)
+Teacher Professional Development: Coho Conundrum Part 3 of 3

-Calling all middle and upper elementary schools educators in Whatcom: Earn 8 STEM clock hours at Coho Conundrum, a free three-part professional development series designed to help educators looking to bring real-world issues into their classrooms.
+Calling all middle and upper elementary schools educators in Whatcom: Sign up for Coho Conundrum, a free, in-person three-part professional development series designed to help educators looking to bring real-world issues into their classrooms.

 This series will focus on a local anchoring question: Why are Coho Salmon dying?
 Educators (playing the part of a student), will walk through multiple sequential transferable lessons with content relating to salmon lifecycle, water quality, and human impacts on the environment.
 Lessons incorporate hands-on experiments, data analysis, modeling, mapping and tips to implement both virtually and in-person.
 Educators will spend time in multiple learning environments.
 This series is designed to support 3-D NGSS performance expectations for the middle school grade band, though the material can be altered to reach upper elementary as well.
 Much of the course will be offered in an outdoor setting.

 - Learn from a scientist, teacher and local resource, Kirsten McDade

 - Learn to bring a real-world local phenomena into their classrooms

 - Gain expertise in understanding the different types of contaminants in water and how this affects not only salmon but orcas and eventually human health.

 - Be exposed to different hands-on tools and experiments that can be transferred to classroom use.